 Climate Mental Health

-Know people from under-resourced and overburdened communities are disproportionally impacted by climate change and that they experience climate grief more deeply than the majority population
+Acknowledge people from under-resourced and overburdened communities are disproportionately impacted by climate change

 Include diverse sets of voices, especially those most impacted